DaniloBabovic/three-explainer/README.md

 # Explainer - JavaScript 3D library

-The aim of the project is to create an easy to use, lightweight, cross-browser, general purpose 3D library for product and science explanations.
+The aim of the project is to create an easy to use, lightweight, cross-browser, general purpose 3D animation library for product and science explanations.

 ## Documentation ##